By-laws of South Asian Heritage Association of Hamilton and Region (SAHAHR)

 OFFICERS AND THEIR ROLES

-23. Officers and Duties.
-The Board shall elect officers of the South Asian Heritage Association of Hamilton and Region which shall include a President, Vice-President, Secretary, Treasurer and such assistants and other officers as the Board shall from time to time determine.
+The Board shall elect officers of the South Asian Heritage Association of Hamilton and Region which shall include a President, Vice-President, Secretary, Cultural Secretary, Treasurer and such assistants and other officers as the Board shall from time to time be determined.
 One person may hold any two or more offices.

-25. Vice-President: The Vice President shall have all powers and duties of the President during the President’s absence, disability, or disqualification, or during any vacancy in the position of President, and such other powers or duties assigned by the President, the Board, or the Bylaws.
+a) The Vice-President shall have all powers and duties of the President during the President’s absence, disability, or disqualification, or during any vacancy in the position of President, and such other powers or duties assigned by the President, the Board, or the Bylaws.

 b) Certify the accuracy of such minutes;